Capital One

 Next steps

+I collaborated with our cross-functional team to analyze findings and to build a shared understanding of user needs across roles.
 Using the analysis I created personas and journey maps for in-branch employees, highlighting their home equity processes and pain points.

 Using the research outputs, Capital One decided to remove home equity from in-branch product offerings.
 Instead, home equity clients were directed to a specialist hotline, which freed up bankers to support clients with other tasks.